TAX STRATEGY - 2022

 The tax strategy aims to ensure the following principles are applied at all times:

-• Ensure that all relevant staff have sufficient knowledge of taxation to recognise tax issues and act appropriately,
+- Ensure that all relevant staff have sufficient knowledge of taxation to recognize tax issues and act appropriately,

 possible, work with them in real time to highlight and resolve all issues which may significantly

 impact on tax.

 4.1 Regulatory risk: The risk that new or changing tax legislation could impact on Eurostar’s tax position.

 We actively monitor changes in tax legislation and receive regular tailored updates from our advisors.
 We will participate in consultations over proposed legislative changes where we believe the impact on our business to be potentially significant.

 4.2 Operational risk: The risk that changes or developments in our business present new or unknown tax interpretations.